$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds: Introduction

 \subsection{Acknowledgements}

 This paper has a strong intellectual debt to the remarkable work of Nekrasov \cite{Nek} and Nekrasov-Piazzalunga \cite{NP} without which this paper would not exist.
 We are very grateful to Nikita Nekrasov and Nicol\`{o} Piazzalunga for correspondence and helpful explanations of \cite{Nek, NP}.
-We also warmly thank Noah Arbesfeld for many useful discussions on $K$-theoretic invariants and referees for insightful comments and helpful suggestions.
+We also warmly thank Noah Arbesfeld for many useful discussions on $K$-theoretic invariants.
 Y.C. is partially supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan, the JSPS KAKENHI Grant Number JP19K23397 and Royal Society Newton International Fellowships Alumni 2019.
 M.K. is supported by NWO grant VI.Vidi.192.012.
 S.M. is supported by NWO grant TOP2.17.004.